inkibit/holonspace-multiplayer-start-project/README.md

 - The cloned cubes will be static whilst the original has gravity
 - Pressing the exit button on side takes you briefly to lobby and back againi

+# Making Holons
+- new URP instructions coming...
+Get in touch at mafj.inkibit@rootinteractive.com to ask for old ones and we'll send you a link